 St. Andrew's student-lead community service program lies at the center of the School's commitment to developing habits of service in our students.
 We believe strongly that students should serve others because they want to, not because they have to (i.e. in order to fulfill a School requirement); for this reason, all student service work is voluntary.
 St. Andrew's offers students numerous opportunities to serve on the local, regional, and national or international levels, and over 70% of our students are involved in community service projects each year.
 Depending on the project, students may participate in programs individually, as a part of teams or organizations on campus, as dormitory groups, as a Form, and occasionally, as an entire School.
 All School service projects are selected and directed by a student committee (and supervised by a group of faculty).

 Just going and doing service, say, forty minutes a week—that’s not really what we’re talking about in our mission statement.
 What we’re talking about is having a heart that is oriented toward serving other people.

 Chaplain Jay Hutchinson

-- mentoring or tutoring local elementary and middle school students;
+- Mentor or tutor local elementary and middle school students

-- leading creative or athletic activities at the Middletown Boys & Girls Club; or
+- Lead creative and athletic activities at the Middletown Boys & Girls Club

-- service-learning trips within the U.S. and abroad.
-Recent trips have taken students to China, Costa Rica, Cuba, Haiti, Honduras, Nicaragua, New Orleans, and South Africa.
+- Take a service learning trip in the US or abroad—past service learning trips have taken students to serve in New Orleans, China, Costa Rica, Cuba, Haiti, Nicaragua, and South Africa